xmidt-org/argus/README.md

 }
 ```

-### Individual Item - `store/{bucket}/{id}` endpoint
-This endpoint allows for `GET`, and `DELETE` REST methods to interact with any json object that was created with the previous
-`PUT` request.
-An optional header `X-Midt-Owner` can be sent with the request, if the owner of the object matches the header value
-the object is returned, otherwise 404 will be returned.

 ### Bucket - `store/{bucket}` endpoint
 This endpoint allows for `GET` to retrieve all the items in the bucket organized by the id.
 An example response will look like where "earth" is the id of the item.
 An optional header `X-Midt-Owner` can be sent
 with the request, if supplied the results will be filtered down.
+If `X-Midt-Owner` is empty then all the items will be returned.

 An example response:
 ```json